How to Ask for Time Off for a Funeral (10 Templates)

 Before you ask for bereavement leave, you must consider your priorities.
 You need to ask yourself if it’s better to stay at work or to take bereavement leave.

 Although attending the funeral of a loved one is of the utmost importance, it may be costly.
-For example, funerals may require you to do extensive traveling on very short notice.
+For example, funerals may require you to do extensive traveling on short notice.
 Even more, a funeral could be held on another continent, putting a hole in your pocket for last-minute plane tickets and hotel bookings.

 Alternatively, skipping work during a critical time could make you lose out on a major deal or promotion.
 Therefore, you must take some time to consider your current situation and priorities before making your bereavement leave request public.